simranjotsandhu/test/README.md

 - AI agents can **suggest real-time parameter adjustments** for better performance.

 ### **b) AI-Driven Parameter Optimization**
-- **Reinforcement Learning (RL)** can be used to continuously adjust ECU settings based on real-world feedback.
+- **Reinforcement Learning (RL)** can be used to adjust ECU settings based on real-world feedback continuously.
 - AI models can **simulate different tuning strategies** before applying them to a real engine.
 - **Bayesian Optimization** and **Genetic Algorithms** can fine-tune **fuel injection, ignition timing, and turbo boost**.